Saiyato/volumio-hd44780-plugin/README.md

 Same as lcdproc, all credits go to the mpdlcd development team.
 You can start mpdlcd manually after installation to test its functionality.

 $ mpdlcd

+## Update 26-06-2018

+Removed the node_modules from the package, this will increase installation time, but installation will succeed in pre- and post 2.411 versions of Volumio.